team-hdc/.github/.github/ISSUE_TEMPLATE/1-project-task.md

 ---
-name:      'Internal Code Review'
+name:      'Project Task'
-about:     'Create a tracking issue for an internal code review'
+about:     'Create a tracking issue for a task in your project'
-title:     'Internal Review: [template/component name]'
+title:     'Task: [template/component name]'
-labels:    'internal-review'
 assignees: ''

 ---